tom-seddon/ADJI/README.md

 2. Overlay address (precede with `&` if in hex), or `X` to use extended vectors

+The settings will persist across a soft BREAK as per `*JSETUP`.

 ## `*JKEYS` - use the digital joystick as keys

 `*JKEYS` takes 7 parameters, with all keys specified as negative INKEY